anildwarepo/llmrageval/README.md

 ## Prompt Engineering

-The below prompt is to retrieve the responses from the models.
+The below prompt is used to retrieve the responses from the models.
 Here a sample pdf document is chunked and vectorized and stored in local Chroma database. text-embedding-ada-002 model is used to vectorize the documents.